-The recent increase in awareness has led to more men over 50 seeing their doctor without any of the usual symptoms that indicate prostate cancer, such as needing to urinate more frequently or experiencing a weak flow.
+The increased awareness of prostate cancer has led to more men over 50 seeing their doctor without any of the usual symptoms that indicate prostate cancer, such as needing to urinate more frequently or experiencing a weak flow.

 For breast, bowel and cervical cancer, high-risk groups of the population are screened for signs of pre-cancerous cells or early cancers that are too small to see or feel.

-At the moment there isn’t a national screening programme for prostate cancer, but one method used by GPs to assess a man’s likelihood of having the disease is the ‘PSA test’.
+At the moment there isn’t a national screening programme for prostate cancer because it hasn’t been proved that the benefits would outweigh the risks.
+But one method used by GPs to assess a man’s likelihood of having the disease is the ‘PSA test’.

 What is the PSA test?

-The PSA test is a blood test that measures the levels of a protein called ‘prostate-specific antigen' (PSA).
+The PSA test is a blood test that measures the amount of ‘prostate-specific antigen' (PSA) in your blood.

-PSA is made in the prostate gland, which lies just below the bladder and helps produce healthy sperm.
+PSA is a protein made in the prostate gland, which lies just below the bladder and helps produce healthy sperm.
 Some PSA molecules are released into the blood.